fmi/java-course/03-oop-in-java-ii/lab/README.md

 public class RentalService {

     /**
      * Simulates renting of the vehicle.
-Makes all required validations then, the provided driver "rents" the provided
+Makes all required validations and then the provided driver "rents" the provided
      * vehicle with start time @startOfRent
-     * @throws IllegalArgumentException if any of the passed arguments is null
+     * @throws IllegalArgumentException if any of the passed arguments are null
      * @throws VehicleAlreadyRentedException in case the provided vehicle is already rented
      * @param driver the designated driver of the vehicle
      * @param vehicle the chosen vehicle to be rented